-620.12 Enforce the Contract During Construction
+600.05(1) Enforce the Contract During Construction

 WSDOT's policy, as explained in Chapter 590, is to fully supplement contracts with environmental commitments.
-As a result, the best way to obtain compliance with a majority of WSDOT's commitments is to enforce the contract.
+As a result, enforcing the contract is the best way to obtain compliance with a majority of WSDOT's commitments and avoid additional impacts.

 The contract is defined in Standard Specifications Section 1-04.2 and includes: Addenda, Proposal Form, Special Provisions, Contract Plans, Amendments to the Standard Specifications, Standard Specifications, and Standard Plans.
-Standard Specifications Section 1-05 describes the authority of the engineer, assistant engineers, and inspectors, which is critical to enforcing the contract.
-Refer to Construction Manual Section 1-05 for more information about the Project Engineer's authority.
+Standard Specification Section 1-05 describes the authority of the engineer, assistant engineers, and inspectors, which is critical to enforcing the contract.
+Refer to Construction Manual Section 1-05 for more information about the PE's authority, and Section 8-01 for contract enforcement expectations (specifically with regard to erosion control).

 Remember that Secretary's Executive Order E 1018 Environmental Policy Statement states that all employees need to be familiar with and adhere to all environmental commitments, policies, and procedures applicable to their activities.
-WSDOT employees must make sure the contractor's work is compliant with the environmental documents and permits.
-When a project is not complying with a permit or environmental regulation, the project engineer must immediately order the contractor to stop all nonconforming work and implement measures necessary to bring the project into compliance (RCW 47.85.030(4))
+WSDOT employees must make sure the contractor's work complies with the environmental documents and permits.
+When a project is not complying with a permit or environmental regulation, the PE must immediately order the contractor to stop all nonconforming work and implement measures necessary including reporting (RCW 47.85.030(4)).
+Refer to ECAP to learn more about how to recognize and rectify environmental noncompliance and ensure prompt notification to WSDOT management and regulatory agencies (Design ECAP located in the WSDOT Design Manual Section 225.05(1) and Construction ECAP located in the WSDOT Construction Manual Section 1-07.5).

-620.13 Respond to Project Modifications
+600.05(2) Respond to Project Modifications

 There are times during construction when the scope of the project changes in order to accommodate additional work, save money, shorten project timelines, minimize impacts to traveling public, or for safety.
-These are all legitimate reasons, but the impacts of the change must be evaluated to determine whether WSDOT needs to obtain permit amendments or re-evaluate impacts to comply with NEPA/SEPA, ESA, and Section 106 of the National Historic Preservation Act.
+These are all legitimate reasons, but the impacts of the change must be evaluated to determine whether WSDOT needs to obtain permit amendments, apply for a new permit, or re-evaluate impacts to comply with permits and approvals like NEPA/SEPA, ESA, and Section 106 of the National Historic Preservation Act.
 If so, WSDOT must allow extra time to obtain additional permits or approvals.
-Make sure to coordinate with the Region Environmental Office when a project modification is proposed.
-Also, ensure that updated or new commitments are entered into the Commitment Tracking System (see Chapter 490).
+Make sure to coordinate with the Region/Mode Environmental Office when a project modification is proposed.
+Also, ensure that updated or new commitments are entered into CTS or other commitment tracking tool (see Chapter 490).

-620.14 Respond to Noncompliance
+600.05(3) Respond to Noncompliance

 WSDOT employees are obligated to report noncompliance (RCW 47.85.030(3)(a)).
-The Environmental Compliance Assurance Procedure, as described in Section 1-07.5 of the Construction Manual M 41-01, provides instructions on how to respond to a noncompliance event.
-Refer to Procedure 620-a to initiate the Environmental Compliance Assurance Procedure.
+WSDOT's ECAP (as described in the Design Manual Section 225.05(1) and the Construction Manual Section 1-07.5), provides instructions on how to respond to a noncompliance event, including the requirement to record all noncompliance events into CTS (regardless as to whether the project is using CTS for commitment tracking purposes).

-620.15 Procedures for Construction
+600.05(4) Procedures for During Construction

-The procedures available for construction on the WSDOT internet include:
+The following procedures available on the WSDOT Environmental commitments & compliance webpage explain how to:

-- Sample water quality benchmarks (applicable only if WSDOT retains the CSWGP) - Sample water for in-water work - Initiate the Environmental Compliance Assurance Procedure
+- Sample construction stormwater runoff (applicable only if WSDOT retains the CSWGP) (TSK620-a) - Sample water during in-water work (TSK620-b)